jamesacampbell/causes-and-effects-hugo/content/post/A-List-of-Google-Alternatives.md

 categories = ["tips"]
 tags = ["google","open source"]
 +++
-I used to love Google services and their policy of 'don't be evil.'
+I used to love Google services and their policy of "don't be evil."
 The anagram solver tells me that the phrase turns into the word 'violented.'
 Well I definitely feel whatever that means.

 I was a huge fan of Google Reader and Google Analytics.
 I even setup and managed google analytic accounts for websites that I created for clients.
 Not today.